lightbend/pipelines-model-serving/README.md

 # Pipelines Machine Learning Examples

-This project contains three example pipelines:
+This project contains several example pipelines:

 1. Judge the quality of wine using models that are served within a streamlet process.
 2. Make product recommendations using models that are served _as a service_ using Kubeflow.
 3. Predict air traffic delays using an H2O embedded "MOJO" model.
+4. Wine quality canary deployment, allowing to specify percentage of traffic send to each model serving implementation
+5. Speculative wine quality deployment, allowing servicing several models in parallel and picking result based on individual results.

 In addition, it contains prototypes for reusable "contrib" libraries for Pipelines: